joeyfromspace/mongoose-tag-everything/README.md

 The Animal model will now have a tags path that can hold an array of tags.

-Tags are their own objects, saved in their own collection in your database (`jfstags` by default).
-They even have a Mongoose model registered to them (`JFSTag` by default).
+Tags are their own objects, saved in their own collection in your database (`tags` by default).
+They even have a Mongoose model registered to them (`Tag` by default).
 All of your models that use this plugin will draw from the same pool of tags.
 Tags are auto-populated on query-time and you can query tags just like any subdoc:

 ```
-Animal.find({ "tags.name": ['bright', 'big', 'bulbous']});
+Animal.find({ "tags": ['bright', 'big', 'bulbous']});
 ```

 Tags are indexed automatically at their name path and should be super fast.